hacker-sp4ce/flinux/README.md

 # flinux
 Hack Password in Linux and hack hack password from grub.

+DISCLAIMER:
+The author is not responsible for your actions and does not develop to offenses.
+All information is provided for informational purposes only.

 This is a universal set of tools for exploiting Linux and Grub vulnerabilities.